plainsane/homebridge-unifi-kids-cry/README.md

   "site": "<the uuid of the site or 'default'>", "devices": [
     {
-      "name": "<currently not used, sorry>",
+      "name": "<currently not impleted but required, sorry>", "mac": "00:00:00:00:00:00"
-      "mac": "00:00:00:00:00:00"
     }
   ]